How to design quantum-jump trajectories via distinct master equation representations: Quantum-jump unravelings

-which can be written as $1- \| (1-i K(t)dt) |\psi(t)\> \|^2$ (neglecting as usual terms of order $dt^2$).
 Therefore, since we know the operator $K(t)$ giving the deterministic evolution, we need to construct the rate operator and diagonalize it only at those (rare) times when a jump takes place.
-Note that this applies not only to $\mathbf{W}_{\psi}$, but also to the rate operators $\mathbf{R}_{\psi}$ described in the following.
+Note that an analogous reasoning applies to the rate operators $\mathbf{R}_{\psi}$ described in the following.